JesterXL/Starting-Strength-Polymer/README.md

 1. download
 2. cd to your directory and type `npm install && bower install`, then hit enter
+3. type `mongod` and hit enter
-3. type `node src/static/app.js` and hit enter
+4. type `node src/static/app.js` and hit enter

 If you want to play with the code, open a new Terminal tab, type `browser-sync start --proxy "localhost:8626" --files "src/client/*.html"` and hit enter